tzw5099/SEC-13F-Securities/index.md

-## Welcome to GitHub Pages
+## Welcome to 13F Data

-You can use the [editor on GitHub](https://github.com/end0/13fdata/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Get the lists of data you need to file on time and without the extra headaches of extracting securities data for quarterly reports to the United States Securities & Exchange Commission (SEC).
+Database friendly extracts of Form 13F that keep your organization on track.

 ### Markdown